Halftime show

 A group of high school marching bands performs at the halftime show of the 2006 Chick-fil-A Bowl.

 Amy Gilliom sings at the halftime show for the 2007 Hawaii Bowl.

 A halftime show is a performance given during the brief period between the first and second halves, or the second and third quarters, of a sporting event.
 Halftime shows are not given for sports with an irregular or indeterminate number of divisions (such as baseball or boxing), or for sports that do not have an extended period of stoppage in play.
 Ice hockey games consist of three periods, so there are in effect two halftimes at a hockey game: the first intermission is between the first and second periods, and the second intermission comes between the second and third periods.
-The intermissions are usually given over to contests involving randomly selected audience members, although for major games, like the Winter Classic, the Stanley Cup Finals, the NHL All-Star Game and the men's Frozen Four, the intermission between the 2nd and 3rd period often features entertainment typically found during halftime shows.
+The intermissions are usually given over to contests involving randomly selected audience members, although for major games, like the Winter Classic, the Stanley Cup Final, the NHL All-Star Game and the men's Frozen Four, the intermission between the 2nd and 3rd period often features entertainment typically found during halftime shows.

-The first instance of a halftime show was in November, 1892 at the University of Nebraska when General John J. Pershing required the ROTC band to march drills as a part of their performances.
+The first instance of a halftime show was in November 1892 at the University of Nebraska when General John J. Pershing required the ROTC band to march drills as a part of their performances.
 This was first showcased at a football game where the band marched drills at halftime.
 Since the band's military reviews had attracted significant crowds, the goal was to increase attendance at football games by conducting a military review while the team rested between halves.